 The National Planning Policy Framework (NPPF) recognises the benefits of good design and considers that it is a key aspect of sustainable development.
 Development should contribute to making better and more attractive places for people.
-We already have a number of adopted policies which encourage proposals to have a high quality design and that development responds to the scale, height and materials of the surrounding environment, as well as the topography and character of a site and also to protect amenity.
+The Council already has a number of adopted policies which encourage proposals to have a high quality design and that development responds to the scale, height and materials of the surrounding environment, as well as the topography and character of a site and also to protect amenity.

 There is however a need to re-consider our policies and make it clear what aspects the developer should address when designing a scheme and to encourage design to be considered at an early stages.
-We intend to include a new policy in the Local Plan requiring applicants to set out how the following have been considered in every scheme:
+The Council intends to include a new policy in the Local Plan requiring applicants to set out how the following have been considered in every scheme:

-- Character (inc. materials, site specific characteristics, density, layout etc.) - Connections (inc. public transport, pedestrian links and facilities) - Working with site and context (inc. views, existing features, surrounding areas) - Landscaping, green infrastructure and sustainable drainage - Well defined streets and spaces (inc. car parking, secure by design, active design) - Public and private spaces - External storage, utilities and green technologies (e.g. broadband, cycle and refuse storage, renewables) - Relevant design or character supplementary planning documents account of all aspects of design including the built and natural environment, local character, layout, materials, transport, flooding and heritage.
+- Character (inc. materials, site specific characteristics, density, layout etc.) - Connections (inc. public transport, pedestrian links and facilities) - Working with site and context (inc. views, existing features, surrounding areas) - Landscaping, green infrastructure and sustainable drainage - Well defined streets and spaces (inc. car parking, secure by design, active design) - Public and private spaces - External storage, utilities and green technologies (e.g. broadband, cycle storage, renewables) - Relevant design or character supplementary planning documents

-A Supplementary Planning Document will be produced to assist applicants in meeting the requirements of the policy based on the Building for Life 12 design assessments and taking
+A Supplementary Planning Document will be produced to assist applicants in meeting the requirements of the policy based on the Building for Life 12 design assessments.